flhofer/dell_TB16_firmware/README.md

 "Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, Smart-card readers, etc. No issues

 ### 7. USB 3.0
-SuperSpeed USB is ideal for, e.g., monitor USB-HUBs or USB-NAS.
+SuperSpeed USB is ideal for, e.g., the monitors USB-HUBs or USB-NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
 Limited (intended) Thunderbolt is available for Daisy-chain DP via tunneling, e.g., Multiple USB-C monitors or USB 3.1 Superspeed devices.
 In particular configurations, it may reach 5120 x 2880 @ 60 Hz for a single display.
 DP functionality not tested.